nf-core/website/src/content/docs/contributing/tutorials/nf-test_assertions.md

 path(process.out.gzip[0][1]).linesGzip[-4..-1]
 ```

-_Explanation_: Retrieves and allows the inspection of the last four lines of a gzipped file from the output channel.
+_Explanation:_ Retrieves and allows the inspection of the last four lines of a gzipped file from the output channel.

 ### Assert a contains check in a gzipped file

-_Motivation_: I want to check the presence of a specific string or data pattern within a gzipped file
+_Motivation:_ I want to check the presence of a specific string or data pattern within a gzipped file

 ```groovy!
 { assert path(process.out.vcf[0][1]).linesGzip.toString().contains("MT192765.1\t10214\t.\tATTTAC\tATTAC\t29.8242") }
 ```

-_Explanation_: check if a specific string (`"MT192765.1\t10214\t.\tATTTAC\tATTAC\t29.8242"`) is present in the content of a gzipped file, specified by `path(process.out.vcf[0][1]).linesGzip.toString()`.
+_Explanation:_ check if a specific string (`"MT192765.1\t10214\t.\tATTTAC\tATTAC\t29.8242"`) is present in the content of a gzipped file, specified by `path(process.out.vcf[0][1]).linesGzip.toString()`.

 ## Useful nf-test operators and functions